RheaAddepalli/3gpp-rag-system/README.md

     18 / 20
     90.0% hallucination detection rate

-One reported failure, Q035, was manually reviewed.
-The generated response correctly stated that T999 is not defined in TS 38.331, so this case was identified as an evaluation/benchmark mismatch rather than a hallucinated technical answer.
+Two hallucination-test failures were reported: Q031 and Q035.
+Q031 was a genuine hallucination failure.
+Q035 was manually reviewed, and the generated response correctly stated that T999 is not defined in TS 38.331.
+This case was therefore identified as an evaluation/benchmark mismatch rather than a hallucinated technical answer.

 The raw automated evaluation output is retained for transparency, while the manually reviewed Q035 case is documented as an evaluator-side mismatch.